goal109/book1/README.md

 # testreview
 #locally tested databas hence database url is not added here :)
-# to link postgres databas try this
+to link postgres database try this engine=create_engine('postgresql://username:password@localhost:5432/databasename')
-# engine = create_engine('postgresql://username:password@localhost:5432/databasename')

 First stage-
 Created login and sign up
 added books list page where user can click on link and can go to that particular book page.